Ready to Study Abroad?

-Students celebrate the end of a successful semester abroad and say their goodbyes over a delicious Spanish meal.
+Students celebrate the end of a successful time abroad and say their goodbyes over a delicious Spanish meal.

 Standard Housing: Student apartment

-Passports should be valid for 6 months after planned departure from Spain.
+Passports should be valid for at least 4 months after planned return from Spain.

-In accordance with Spanish law students studying in Spain for 90 days or more are required to obtain a student visa.
+In accordance with Spanish law US students studying in Spain for 91 days or more are required to obtain a student visa.
 Those with Spanish/EU citizenship are exempted.
+Because the Spring 2021 term at UPF runs for fewer than 91 days, students attending this program are not required to obtain a visa.
 Non-US nationals should consult their local Consulate for details on student visa requirements.